bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 ### Trimming and active events

 While a "do" event is active thre is always a possible rollback to before it.
-So regardless of branch count, the tree is never trimmed to before the branch _before_ the earliest event has occurred.
+So regardless of branch count, the $tree is never trimmed to before the branch _before_ the earliest event has occurred.

 ### An artificial example

-For practical purposes say we have a tree that goes up by 1 with each branch and it has a maxBranches/trimTo of 5 and 2; the progress would look like this:
+For practical purposes say we have a $tree that goes up by 1 with each branch and it has a maxBranches/trimTo of 5 and 2; the progress would look like this:

 ```